emilianvrd/Maneuvers/Fantasy maneuvers/Types.md

 You have learned many special maneuvers that you readily deploy during combat.
 You gain three Fighting Moves and two Flourishes of your choice.

 #### Mental Bastion
-You add your proficiency bonus to any Basic Intelligence or Wisdom Defense Rolls you make.
+You add your proficiency bonus to any Intelligence or Wisdom Defense Rolls you make.

 ### 2nd